glassala/divisors/divisors/1_divisors.md

 7. Given a set $S$, a $k$-combination of elements of $S$ is a subset of $S$ with $k$ elements.

-8. The products of numbers $a$ and $b$ which are relatively prime to one another have nicer combinatorial properties around the sets of divisors of $a$ and $b$ as opposed to products of numbers which are not relatively prime.
+8. The products of natural numbers $a$ and $b$ which are relatively prime to one another have nicer combinatorial properties around the sets of divisors of $a$ and $b$ as opposed to products of natural numbers which are not relatively prime.

 9. For example, suppose $x = ab$ and $y = cd$ for some prime numbers $a$, $b,$ $c$, and $d.$